-- I have nearly two decades of training and experience working with teens, young adults, and emerging adults in various settings like the college campus, church, and a nationally recognized treatment center which specializes in young people with dual diagnosis.
+- I have over two decades of training and experience working with teens, young adults, and emerging adults in various settings like the college campus, church, and a nationally recognized treatment center which specializes in young people with dual diagnosis.

 - I have a proven track record working with teens, young adults, their families, and professionals like you.

 - I’m passionate about helping teens, young adults, and emerging adults move out of all the constant stress, complicated relationships, and drug and alcohol addictions to a life they’re excited and passionate about!